 Black bear program background information

 In Utah, as in most states, black bears (Ursus americanus) have only recently begun to shed their reputation as a dangerous and costly predator.
-In 1967, the black bear was classified as a game animal and regulations were set to govern its harvest.
+In 1967, black bears were classified as game animals and regulations were set to govern their harvest.